 A spicy Vietnamese sandwich, Bánh Mì translates as “bread.”
 Traditionally served on a short baguette baked made with rice and wheat flour, the sandwich is filled with a savory cooked protein, pickled veggies and peppers, then topped with cilantro and a simple mayo spread.

-I love a nice chipotle garlic aioli so I’ve included the recipe for what I make, but plain mayo is actually the traditional way to serve this sandwich.
+I enjoy a chipotle garlic aioli so I’ve included the recipe for what I make at home, but plain mayo is actually the traditional way to serve this sandwich.

 Nothing too soft, otherwise it will be soggy right out of the gate!
-The Bánh Mì is traditionally served on short baguettes, but I just explore the bakery section and choose whichever baguette looks most appealing.
-Medium firmness, flakey on the outside and soft on the inside works best for me.
-Then I cut it down into smaller sandwiches.
+The Bánh Mì is traditionally served on short baguettes, but I explore the bakery section and choose whichever baguette looks most appealing.
+Medium firmness, flakey on the outside and soft on the inside works best.
+Then I cut it down into smaller sandwich-sized pieces.

 Bánh Mì With Savory Tofu